FinbarT/Classifier/README.md

 Classifier
 ==========

-A csv file income predictor
+An income predictor, based on a csv file of records